executablebooks/sphinx-jupyterbook-latex/README.md

 ## Get started

-To get started with `jupyterbook-latex`, first install it through `pip`:
+To get started with `sphinx-jupyterbook-latex`, first install it through `pip`:

 ```
 pip install sphinx-jupyterbook-latex